muman613/muHTTPd/README.md

 ## Building the Project

+The build system can create one of two build targets, `debug` and `release`.
+By default the `release` target is built, unless the environment variable `DEBUG` is defined (i.e. `export DEBUG=1`).

+The debug version can be debugged using `gdb` and also outputs a boat-load of debug messages to the console.
+These messages are useful in debugging problems in `muHTTPd`.

     git clone https://github.com/muman613/muHTTPd
     cd libmuHTTPd
     make -j X # Set X to the # of processes to use to build cd ../muHTTPdemo
     make -j X # Set X to the # of processes to use to build ./bin/Release/muHTTPdemo

+Or just use the `build.sh` script at the top-level like this:

+    ./build.sh              # For Release build

+or

+    DEBUG=1 ./build.sh      # For Debug build

 This will start the HTTP server running.
 Open a web-browser on your machine and navigate to http://localhost:8080 and you should see the demo web page.